Are You Registered to Vote?

 After February 20, you can register to vote in person and cast a provisional ballot up through Primary Day.

-• San Francisco’s early voting center is open now at City Hall.
-More information, including hours, can be found here.
+- San Francisco’s early voting center is open now at City Hall.
+For more information, including hours, please visit this link.

-On Primary Day itself, March 5, more locations are available.
+On Primary Day, March 5, more locations will be available.
 You can register to vote and cast a provisional ballot at your nearest polling place or voting center.

 For those already registered to vote, your ballot is on its way.
-After filling it out and signing it, you can mail it or put it in any official drop box.
+After filling it out and signing, you can mail it or place it in any official drop box.
 San Francisco has 37 drop box locations, while Northern San Mateo County has 27 locations, though there are many more throughout San Mateo County outside our Assembly district.

-Help spread the word to your friends and family about the election and the upcoming voter deadline.
-The more people we can participate, the better for our democracy.
+Help spread the word about the election and the upcoming voter deadline to your friends and family.
+The more people who participate, the better for our democracy.

 Calendar – Bernal Heights and Beyond